Commitment to a Safety-Focused Culture

 Insistence upon accountability at all levels

-Rigorous audit processes with action plans and coaching sessions designed to foster continuous improvement
+Rigorous audit processes with action plans for continuous improvement

 Requiring accurate reporting and measurement.